fgrfn/Scan2Target/app/web/README.md

 - Swap stubbed selects with data-bound dropdowns and add progress indicators for active jobs.
 - Extract reusable widgets (tables, chips, cards) into `src/components` as the UI grows.

-# RaspScan Web UI (Svelte)
+# Scan2Target Web UI (Svelte)

-This directory will host the SvelteKit frontend for RaspScan.
+This directory hosts the Svelte + Vite frontend for Scan2Target.

 ## Pages to Implement
 - **Dashboard:** overall status of scanners/printers and recent scan jobs.